Coming soon: Open ports monitoring is currently in development and will be available shortly.

 - Port 443 (HTTPS) - Your secure web server

-- Port 3306 (MySQL) - Your database server
+- Port 25 (SMTP) - Your mail server

 Configuring port monitoring #

-To enable port monitoring on your site:
+To enable port monitoring:

 - Go to your monitor's settings page